This post may contain affiliate links. Please read my disclosure and privacy policy.

 chickpea flour cookies on pan

 These Chickpea Flour Chocolate Chip Cookies are naturally gluten-free, with the perfect chewy texture!
-You won't believe these healthier cookies pack extra protein in each bite.
+It's hard to believe these healthier cookies pack extra protein in each bite.

 prep10 mins cook10 mins total20 mins